ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

          467a28a27c206a26cdf7b36cc93e8c598e93592ef49ad3a8dc523a35e1f4bc0c)
        (gossip-data aW5jb21pbmcgZ29zc2lwIGRhdGEK))

+### Components of a message

 - command = "gossip-msg-0"

 - timestamp = 64bit integer in decimal

 NTP time when the message was received by the gossip service, in milliseconds since the epoch

 - destination = transports